dojo/docs/dijit/_WidgetBase.rst

      :ref:`dijit._Templated <dijit/_Templated>` provides an implementation of buildRendering that most times will do what you need.
 The template is fetched/read, nodes created and events hooked up during buildRendering.
 The end result is assigned to this.domNode.
 If you don't mixin :ref:`dijit._Templated <dijit/_Templated>` (and most OOTB dijits do) and want to handle rendering yourself (e.g. to really streamline a simple widget, or even use a different templating system) this is where you'd do it.

 - setters are called
-     All attributes listed in attributeMap are applied to the DOM, and attributes for which there are custom setters (see :ref:`attributes <quickstart/writingWidgets>`, those custom setters are called
+     Setters are called for all attributes with custom setters (see :ref:`attributes <quickstart/writingWidgets>`) and that were either specified as constructor parameters or have non-null non-blank non-zero default values.

 - postCreate
    This is typically the workhorse of a custom widget.
 The widget has been rendered (but note that sub-widgets in the containerNode have not!).
 The widget though may not be attached to the DOM yet so *you shouldn't do any sizing calculations in this method*.